gradle/gradle/design-docs/publication-model.md

  1. Setting `transitive = false` on an `ExternalModuleDependency` results in a wildcard exclusion in the generated POM
  2. Setting `transitive = false` on an `ProjectDependency` results in a wildcard exclusion in the generated POM
+ 3. Depending on publication of project with dependency using `transitive = false` results in same dependency graph as depending on the project itself

 ## Fix POM generation issues